helguindy/image-processing-a1/README.md

 **6. Notes:**
 - CIFAR-10 downloads automatically to a `data/` folder — no manual dataset setup needed.
-- Training runs on CPU.
-Expect 15–20 minutes per domain on a standard laptop.
 - All output files are saved automatically to the `results/` folder.